SimonCropp/Argon/docs/ContractResolver.md

     <introduction>
       <para>The <codeEntityReference>T:Argon.Serialization.IContractResolver</codeEntityReference>
-      interface provides a way to customize how the JsonSerializer serializes and deserializes .NET objects to JSON without placing attributes on your classes.
+      interface provides a way to customize how the JsonSerializer serializes and deserializes .NET objects to JSON without placing attributes on classes.
       </para>
       <para>Anything that can be set on an object, collection, property, etc, using attributes or methods to control serialization
       can also be set using an IContractResolver.</para>
       <autoOutline lead="none" excludeRelatedTopics="true" />
 <alert class="note">
-  <para>For performance you should create a contract resolver once and reuse instances when possible.
+  <para>For performance create a contract resolver once and reuse instances when possible.
 Resolving contracts is slow and implementations of <codeEntityReference>T:Argon.Serialization.IContractResolver</codeEntityReference> typically cache contracts.</para>
 </alert>
     </introduction>
     <!-- Add one or more top-level section elements.
 These are collapsible.